Justin1230123/COIT20252-e-portfolio/E-portfolio_2.md

-E-portfolio Submission one (from week one to week three)
+E-portfolio Submission two (from week four to week seven)

 ### Artefact #1:
 Scholarly article:"A Simulation-Driven Business Process Reengineering Framework for Teaching Assignment Optimization in Higher Education—A Case Study of the University of Basilicata" (Renna & Colonnese, 2025)